Arachni/arachni/README.md

  - Cookies
  - Headers

-###  Module Management
+### Check Management

- - Very simple and easy to use module API providing access to multiple levels of complexity.
+ - Very simple and easy to use security check API providing access at multiple levels of complexity.
  - Helper audit methods:
     - For form, link, cookie and header auditing.
     - A wide range of injection strings/input combinations.
     - For taint analysis, timing attacks, differential analysis, server-side file/directory detection and more.
-    - Writing RFI, SQL injection, XSS etc modules is a matter of minutes, if not seconds.
+    - Writing RFI, SQL injection, XSS etc checks is a matter of minutes, if not seconds.

-#### Available modules (security checks)
+#### Available security checks

-Modules are system components which perform security checks and log issues.
+_Checks_ are system components which perform security checks and log issues.

 ##### Audit (Active)

-Audit modules actively engage the web application via its inputs.
+Audit checks actively engage the web application via its inputs.

 - SQL injection (`sqli`) -- Error based vulnerability detection.
     - Oracle